 Standard Pad

-Rotate One-finger press and rotate

-Translate Two-finger press and translate

-Zoom (translate in the Z pane) Two-finger rest (move fingers up and down)
+Rotate One-finger press and rotate Translate Two-finger press and translate Zoom (translate in the Z pane) Two-finger rest (move fingers up and down)

-Rotate in the Z plane Hold Shift key down, One-finger press (move finger up or down)
+Rotate in the Z plane

+Hold Shift key down, One-finger press (move finger up

+or down)

-Rotate around bond In New Build or Edit Build , press on a bond to select it.
+Rotate around bond

+In New Build or Edit Build, press on a bond to select it.
 A red arrow will indicate selected bond.
 Move the cursor over vertical strip on the left hand side of the interface and then One-finger press and move the cursor up or down.

 Two Button Pad

-Rotate Two Button Pad One-finger left-press and rotate

-Rotate Translate

-Translate One-finger left-press and rotate

-Translate One-finger left-press and rotate One-finger right-press and translate
+Rotate One-finger left-press and rotate Translate One-finger right-press and translate Zoom (translate in the Z pane) Two-finger rest (move fingers up and down)